The Advantages of EPC's Volume Buying

 - The EPC bidding process assures member districts that product and service specifications are met, so they get quality, as well as economy

-- The EPC - with the help of qualified volunteers from member districts -- researches and develops productspecifications and puts them out for bid, saving the personnel of each member district the time -- and money -- of having to do the work themselves.
-Across nearly 130 school districts, that’s a great savings in labor.
+- The EPC – with the help of qualified volunteers from member districts — researches and develops product specifications and puts them out for bid, saving the personnel of each member district the time — and money — of having to do the work themselves.
+Across our many member school districts, that’s a great savings in labor.

 Advantages for Vendors

-The EPC, by pooling 130 school districts into a single, massive customer base, offers tremendous advantages to vendors:
+The EPC, by pooling our member school districts into a single, massive customer base, offers tremendous advantages to vendors:

 - Provides a reliable customer base

-Vendors receive opportunities for contact withall EPC school districts at seven general membership meetings scheduled each year, plus the annual EPC Vendor Fair each Fall.
+Vendors receive opportunities for contact with all EPC school districts at five general membership meetings scheduled each year, plus the annual EPC Vendor Fair each year.